atsb/MacPenumbra/README.md

 ### macOS

 * Open the Xcode project
-* Select Penumbra Overture target
+* Select Penumbra Overture target or build each target seperately, make sure to select Universal Macs as the system.
 * Build the target
 * Copy the built application and the `rehatched` folder into your pre-existing Penumbra game folder
-* Run the app (macOS 10.13.6 High Sierra or newer required)
+* Run the app (macOS 11.6 or newer required)

 I have it setup to build the app straight into the game folder and I've symlinked the rehatched folder in there as well, but setting that up is left as an exercise for the reader.